Hamdy410/A-Student-Portal/README.md

     ```
     export SENDGRID_API_KEY="#Your Key"
     ```
     However, this would last for only your current session.
-If you want to set it permenently, you can add the export command to your shell's startup file, like `.bashrc` or `.bash_profile`
+If you want to set it permanently, you can add the export command to your shell's startup file, like `.bashrc` or `.bash_profile`

   * Store the used email _the sender email_ into an environment variable as well using the same method.
 However, it should be named as __SOURCE_EMAIL__
   * Store a variable of a string for your Master Admin Control Unit access.
 This is recommended to be as hard as possible for users even for the Master admin to memorize since it can control the major high-authority operations on the page.
 This password would be following the name __ADMIN_PASSWORD__